JTaisey389/reading-notes301.md/Read05_HEROKU.md

 `cd node-js-getting-started`

 ### Deploy the App
 - Now we can create a HEROKU app.
-This will prepare HERKO to recieve the source code.
+This will prepare HERKO to receive the source code.

 - In your terminal run the following command: